CrimsonEdgeHope/SocksProxyClientOfMinecraft/README.md

 - ~~Turn to GitHub releases and download jar there.
 (Coming soon.
 Haven't decided mod's versioning.)~~
 - ~~Go to Modrinth (Planning.
 Not live yet.)~~

-Choose the jar with "local" suffix.
+Choose the jar with "SNAPSHOT" suffix.

 ### CurseForge?